Frequently Asked Questions

 How can I find out if I'm eligible for financial aid?

 Over 90% of Penn State New Kensington students receive some form of financial aid.
-To be considered to student aid, all Penn State students must complete the Free Application for Federal Student Aid (FAFSA).
+To be considered for student aid, all Penn State students must complete the Free Application for Federal Student Aid (FAFSA).
 This is the only financial aid application Penn State requires.
 For questions regarding the FAFSA or your financial aid, contact our Financial Aid Office.

 What is the deadline to apply for financial aid?